Actasidiot/EFIFSTR/README.md

 ## Novel Font Scene Text (NFST) Dataset

 As scene texts in novel font styles only make up a small proportion in existing benchmarks, we collect 100 text images with novel or unusual font styles to form a new dataset named as the Novel Font Scene Text (NFST) dataset.
-We compare our method with other two state-of-the-art methods ([ASTER](https://github.com/bgshih/aster) and [SAR](https://github.com/wangpengnorman/SAR-Strong-Baseline-for-Text-Recognition)) whose codes are publicly available.
-Our method significantly outperforms others on this dataset (see Table 3), whose robustness to font style variance is proved.

 <div align=center>
 	<img src="img/NFSTdataset.jpg" width="500">
 </div>

+We compare our method with other two state-of-the-art methods ([ASTER](https://github.com/bgshih/aster) and [SAR](https://github.com/wangpengnorman/SAR-Strong-Baseline-for-Text-Recognition)) whose codes are publicly available.
+Our method significantly outperforms others on this dataset (see the following table), whose robustness to font style variance is proved.

 | Training data        | Ours    |  SAR    |  ASETR  |
 | -----                | ----    | ----    |----     |